Carlos Eugenio Restrepo

 Carlos Eugenio Restrepo Restrepo (September 12, 1867 – July 6, 1937) was a Colombian lawyer, writer, and statesman, who was elected President of Colombia in 1910.
 During his administration he worked towards making political reconciliation among the Conservative and Liberals.
 He appointed members of the Liberal Party to his Cabinet, and to the dismay of some of his own party, adopted a neutral stand on all issues.
 He later served as Minister of Government and Ambassador to the Vatican City State.

 Early life

 Family

 Restrepo was born in the home of Cruzana Restrepo Jaramillo and Pedro Antonio Restrepo, a lawyer and nephew of José Félix de Restrepo.
 His father was the founder of the Municipality of Andes, in the south of Antioquia.
-He had two brothers: Nicanor, a merchant who served as president of the Departamental Assembly of Antioquia in 1924, and Juan María, a distinguished theologian at the service of the Holy See.
+He had two distinguished brothers: Nicanor, a merchant who served as president of the Departamental Assembly of Antioquia in 1924, and Juan María, a distinguished theologian at the service of the Holy See.

 Restrepo married Isabel Gaviria Duque on April 16, 1890.
 Together they had nine children: Tulia, Carlos Ignacio, Sofía, Margarita, Ana, Adolfo, Isabel, and Vicente.